 It was here that I met Esthefany, a 6-year-old girl who was new to Prince of Peace.
 Sadly, she was left, along with her 3 siblings, in the town square by their mother.

-Baking fun at Bread Bros:
+Baking at Bread Bros

 This nonprofit company, called Bread Bros, was created to generate funds for Provee as well as supply bread to the children at school.
-For fun they let our team of volunteers make some bread at their new facility. 👩🍳
+For fun they let our team of volunteers make some bread at their new facility.

 Honestly, I’m not sure if the medicine really made that big of a difference in their lives.
-However, what I am sure of is when they see us come to help them, we represent hope and love to them, and that’s something that money can’t buy.
+However, what I am sure of is when they see people come to help them, it represents hope and love to them, and that’s something that money can’t buy.